akomakom/esphome-growatt-modbus/README.md

 # Hardware Requirements

 * Currently only tested with the Growatt S`PH 10000TL-HU-US-B` running HMI Version `SK110.04-08051`
-* A Microcontroller like an `ESP32`  (This example uses a generic `ESP32-C6`, but custom devices like LilyGO T-CAN485 may be simpler)
+* A Microcontroller like an `ESP32`  (I used a generic `ESP32-C6`, but custom devices like LilyGO T-CAN485 may be simpler)
 * A RS485 module for the microcontroller (If not built-in).
 I used a HiLetgo TTL to RS485 because it works at 3.3v like the ESP32.
 * A sacrificial ethernet cable (pinout below), connected to the RS485 module (by cutting it in half)